 And perhaps my favorite aspect of the lens is its performance in low-light situations.
 The large f/2.8 aperture combines well with the very wide focal length, meaning that it can be hand-held in surprisingly low lighting and still get sharp photos.
 That makes it especially useful in dimly lit interiors where hand-holding a longer lens would be a challenge.

-Here are some sample shots I’ve taken with the 16mm during my travels.
+Here’s a handful of sample shots I’ve taken with the 16mm during my travels.
+I have many more in a separate post here.

 In high-contrast scenes you can get both green and purpling fringe on the edges and corners at all apertures.
 But for a lens this wide the chromatic aberration is surprisingly light and is easily fixed in Lightroom.